-Nurse leaders are crucial to the health of any unit, agency or facility, and we’ve all likely heard or experienced horror stories of nurse managers from Hades.
+Nurse leadership is crucial to the health of any unit, facility, or agency, and we’ve all likely heard or experienced horror stories of nurse managers from Hades.

 Still, there are stellar nurse leaders in the healthcare ecosystem, and there are certain ubiquitous traits in those leaders who stand above the rest.
-Here are five traits that can readily identify a progressive nurse leader who’s at the top of his or her game:
+Here are five traits that can readily identify progressive nurse leaders who are at the top of their game:

 There’s a saying that we have two ears and only one mouth for a reason.
 A stellar nurse leader spends a great deal of time listening to what the nurses on the ground have to say.
 He or she will actively solicit information, listen deeply and then use that data as part of an ongoing assessment of the organization.